inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_vpn_connection.md

 : The ID of the associated VPN.

 `tags`
-: All tags that are associated to the VPN connection.
+: All tags that are associated with the VPN connection.

 There are also additional properties available.
 For a comprehensive list, see [the API reference documentation](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/EC2/Types/VpnConnection.html).

 ## Examples

-**Test that a VPN Connection is available.**
+### Test that a VPN Connection is available

 ```ruby
 describe aws_vpn_connection('vpn-01234567') do